metamn/rough-hands/README.md

 style.scss.map
 ```

-And there is a command to compile the SCSS files into CSS:
+And there is a command to compile the SCSS files into the final CSS:

 ```
 gulp